proxycat-org/site.bar60hay.com/README.md

-# site.bar60hay.com
+# Bar60 Hay Company

-Bar 60 Hay Company
+This repo is for the Bar60 Hay Company website.
+The website is a static site built hosted on GitHub Pages.